smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/oracleFdwSetup.md

   GRANT SELECT ON my_all_tables TO rif_user;
   ```

-* Logon as RIF User (peter), check access to dummy table:
+* Logon as RIF User (peter) and check access to dummy table:
   ```
   DESC rif_health_data.my_all_tables
      Name                                      Null?
 Type